lqhuang/typed-settings/docs/examples.rst

 The next step is to combine the base settings with the settings of of all Plugins.
 We use :func:`~typed_settings.attrs.combine()` for that which is a convenience wrapper around :func:`attrs.make_class()`.

-Now that we habe class that contains Pytests own settings as well as the settings of all plugins, we can create a command line application.
+Now that we have a class that contains Pytests own settings as well as the settings of all plugins, we can create a command line application.
 We create option groups by passing :class:`~typed_settings.click_utils.OptionGroupFactory` to :func:`.click_options()`.